Paywerk Integration Portal

 object (Address)

-Shopper's billing address is mandatory for Pay Later products, billing address country is mandatory for Pay Now.
+Shopper's billing address country is mandatory and is the minimal address data you must send.
 Please note that the payment process depends on billing address country.
-Adding delivery address (when applicable) may improve the acceptance rate of the payment method.
+Adding delivery address (when applicable) is optional.

 object (Address)

-Shopper's billing address is mandatory for Pay Later products, billing address country is mandatory for Pay Now.
+Shopper's billing address country is mandatory and is the minimal address data you must send.
 Please note that the payment process depends on billing address country.
-Adding delivery address (when applicable) may improve the acceptance rate of the payment method.
+Adding delivery address (when applicable) is optional.

 amount